nxskok/pasias/docs/24-pcfa.md

 is exactly what we got from looking at the standard deviations and cumulative variance explained.

-The eigenvalue-greater-than-1 thing (that is, the ``standard deviation'' in the `summary` being greater than 1) says 2 components, rather than 3.
+The eigenvalue-greater-than-1 thing
+(that is, the "standard deviation" in the `summary` being greater than 1) says 2 components, rather than 3.